zyshi0216/zyshi0216/README.md

 ---

 ### 🧩 About Me
 Shi Zhuoyong was born in China in 2001.
 He is currently pursuing a Ph.D. in Science at the National University of Singapore on a fully funded research scholarship.
 He received his B.Eng. and M.Eng. degrees in 2022 and 2025, respectively.

-His research focuses on **intelligent sensing, physics-informed modeling, and adaptive optimization**, aiming to build bridges between sensors, models, and decision-making.
-He has published **over ten SCI-indexed papers**, spanning wearable muscle sensing, digital-twin modeling, and UAV swarm intelligence.

 📄 [View My CV](#) | 🧠 [Google Scholar](#) | 🌐 [Personal Website](#)